DragonInspire/Bluue-Bot/README.md

 # Bluue Bot

+Quick little discord bot with functionality to paste a maleman suit onto a minecraft skin

 ## This program is deprecated

-Quick little discord bot with functionality to paste a maleman suit onto a minecraft skin
+access the updated bot <a href="https://github.com/DragonInspire/Bluue-Bot-V2">here</a>

 ## Project Information